Barnold8/Personal-Portfolio/README.md

 ## [Job Finder API](https://github.com/Barnold8/JobFinderAPI)

-This is a [Restful API]() in [FLASK]() that searches the internets top websites for jobs given some information passed to it.
+This is a [RESTful API](https://en.wikipedia.org/wiki/REST) in [FLASK](https://flask.palletsprojects.com/en/3.0.x/) that searches the internets top websites for jobs given some information passed to it.
 The input parameters for this API are "what", "where" and "pages".

 - What
     - This parameter focuses on the type of job to search for